Standard Mechanicus implants

 A piece of equipment used by Adeptus Mechanicus Tech-Priests.
 These cylinders, worn upon the mantle, often contain anti-agapic elixirs.
 They pulse with light when the owner chants his devotions, the strobing patterns inspiring strength in nearby war machines.

 Synaptic fuse (talent), Servants of the Machine-God page 73

-Used to secure delivery of short range binary messages through biological carrier thus hiding transmitted message from signal detection.
-After a delivery of the message is completed the detonation of a synaptic fuse within a thrall’s brain is activated, forever burning any memory of the delivered message from it’s biological mind or cybernetica cortex.
+Used for a secure delivery of short range vocalized messages through biological carrier, human or servitor, thus hiding transmitted message from signal detection.
+After a completed delivery of the message a detonation of a synaptic fuse within a thrall’s brain is activated, forever burning any memory of the delivered message from it’s biological mind or cybernetica cortex.

 Prerequisites: Tech-Priest (Potentia Coil/Electoo Conductor)

 You can use the power of your Potentia Coil to power a hidden lattice of techno-arcane circuitry wards which create a resonant aetheric disruption field that can bar the passage of the warp energies and blunt psychic force directed against you—but not without risk of dangerous feedback contamination.
 The field is triggered by passing a Difficult (–10) Toughness Test and can be kept active for up to your Toughness Bonus in combat Rounds before it must re-activated again.
 If the Test is failed, the Tech-Priest suffers a level of Fatigue; if it is passed, the field is successfully charged and the Tech-Priest’s body and any armour he is wearing counts as being Hexagrammically Warded (see page 189 of The Inquisit or’s Handbook).
 Additionally, at the end of every combat Round the Resonator is active roll 1d10; on a roll of a ‘9’ you suffer 1d5 Corruption Points from the twisting energies of the warp bleeding into your body and mind.